pedrodimoura/pedrodimoura/README.md

 Welcome to my GitHub profile!
-I am a skilled Android Developer from Brazil with a passion for creating mobile apps that are both aesthetically pleasing and functional.
+I am a skilled Android Developer from Brazil based in Berlin with a passion for creating mobile apps that are both aesthetically pleasing and functional.

 Currently, I am working on exciting projects at SumUp, honing my expertise in Android development as an Android Developer.